BooleanCube/AStar-Pathfinding-Simulation/README.md

 ### Show Steps or Timed Efficiency
 You may choose to view a step-by-step process of the algorithm by selecting `showSteps` box at the bottom left.
   - If `showSteps` is false, the algorithm will skip visuals until the end, and process as fast as possible.
 This is useful for when you want to analyze the efficiency of my algorithm in different coniditons.
-The example below shows `showSteps` as false, where it times the algorithm and outputs `Completed in 4ms` at the bottom left.
+The example below shows `showSteps` as false, where it times the algorithm and outputs `Completed in 4ms` at the bottom left. <br>
 <img src="https://user-images.githubusercontent.com/47650058/147399062-76e9eb05-939d-460e-9083-1e9c2a1b9fa9.png" width="500" />

 ### Zoom
 You may scroll up and down to zoom in and out.
 If zoomed in far enough, you will be able to see details like the `g cost`, `h cost` and `f cost` for each node that is open and closed.
-The Zoom feature can only be used when the board is empty so if you want to resize the grid you would have to first clear the board.
+The Zoom feature can only be used when the board is empty so if you want to resize the grid you would have to first clear the board. <br>
 <img src="https://user-images.githubusercontent.com/47650058/147398876-e92b037e-9b70-4d35-b46a-3fc413baf548.png" width="500" />

 ## WARNING!
 You can create unordinary and complex maps and the simulation will run fine but be wary that sometimes, if the path has already searched many nodes, the program might eventually run into a stackoverflow error. <br>

 *a project fixed by BooleanCube :]*